How to Play Crazy Eights: Card Game Rules & Interactive Tutorial

 The Cards

 Crazy Eights uses a standard deck of 52 playing cards.
-Cards rank from Ace (low) to King (high).
-The 8s are special wild cards that can be played on any card and allow the player to choose the next suit.
+No card outranks another here.
+You only look at a card's suit and rank to see if it matches the discard pile.
+The 8s are special wild cards that can be played on any card and let you choose the next suit.

 Objective